 A modification is any variation in the assessment environment or process that fundamentally alters what the test measures or affects the comparability of test scores.
 Examples of modifications for the CAHSEE include using a calculator on the math section of the test; having the multiple-choice portion of the English-language arts (ELA) section of the test read to the student via audio or oral presentation on a CD; or using Manually Coded English or American Sign Language to present the multiple-choice test questions of the ELA section to the student.

-Students must be allowed to take the CAHSEE with any accommodations and modifications that are specified in their individualized education program or Section 504 plan for use on the CAHSEE, standardized testing, or for use during classroom instruction and assessment.
-The approved testing variations, accommodations, and modifications are described in the Matrix of Test Variations, Accommodations, and Modifications for Administration of California Statewide Assessments found on the CDE Student Testing Web page.
+Students must be allowed to take the CAHSEE with any accommodations and modifications that are specified in their individualized education program (IEP) or Section 504 plan for use on the CAHSEE, standardized testing, or for use during classroom instruction and assessment.
+The approved testing variations, accommodations, and modifications are described in the Matrix of Test Variations, Accommodations, and Modifications for Administration of California Statewide Assessments.
 If a student’s IEP specifies to use a test variation that is not specified in this matrix, the school district may file a request for the CDE to review proposed examination variations.
 This process is also described in the California Code of Regulations Title 5 (Article 3, Section 1218).